Jurún Marinalá Dam

 The Jurún Marinalá Dam (Spanish: Planta Hidroeléctrica Jurún Marinalá) is a reinforced concrete gravity dam and power plant spanning the Michatoya River in Escuintla, Guatemala.
+The project became operational in 1970.

 The dam's reservoir has a total capacity of 112,000 m3.
 The water is transported to the powerhouse through a 4.03 km long tunnel and a 2.44 km long pressure pipe.
 The plant has 3 × 20 MW Pelton turbines, with a total installed capacity of 60 MW.
 The plant has a net level declination of 660 m, and a designed flow of 4 m/s per unit.

 The plant's total power generation between 1970 and 2006 was 6674.91 GWh, which amounts to a mean annual power generation of 185 GWh.